 William Woods Alumni

-Nathan Reid ’05, MED ‘07 is owner of American Family Insurance – Reid &Associates in Osage Beach, Mo., where his agency recently was awarded the AFLIC Millionaire’s Club Honors Award, All-American for outstanding sales, Gold Key Commercial Award for Outstanding Business Insurance Sales and American Star Customer Excellence Award for outstanding customer service scores from its clients, all for 2017.
-Nathan’s business has already expanded to a second location in Osage Beach thus far in 2018, after growing to serve over 3,500 clients and billing over $3,000,000 in annual sales since opening in 2012, establishing itself consistently as one of the top three insurance agencies in mid-Missouri.
+Nathan Reid ’05, MEd ‘07 is the owner of American Family Insurance – Reid &Associates in Osage Beach, Mo., where his agency recently was awarded the AFLIC Millionaire’s Club Honors Award, All-American for outstanding sales, Gold Key Commercial Award for Outstanding Business Insurance Sales and American Star Customer Excellence Award for outstanding customer service scores from its clients, all for 2017.
+Reid’s business has already expanded to a second location in Osage Beach thus far in 2018, after growing to serve over 3,500 clients and billing over $3,000,000 in annual sales since opening in 2012, establishing itself consistently as one of the top three insurance agencies in mid-Missouri.

 Barbie Banks ’05 was recently named to the Columbia Business Times “20 Under 40” list for 2018.
 The listing recognizes Columbia, Mo. professionals who are “leaders and rising stars” in the area, who are under 40 years of age.
 Ms. Banks has served as the director of the Citizen Jane Film Festival in Columbia, which champions women in the arts by screening films made by female directors and connecting festival goers to movies by women around the world, since May 2016.